-The Study Abroad Kit was designed to reduce the occurrence of such issues.
+The Study Abroad Kit was designed to reduce occurrence of such issues.
 The kit provides firsthand experiences and guidance from those enrolled in the university you're interested in, offering a clearer and more accurate picture of what to expect.
 However, we understand that not everyone has access to such resources.

 In this guide, we'll discuss some essential steps that you can take to ensure your safety and a smooth transition to your dream school.